• Home

 By Lorraine

 Easy recipe for old-fashioned peach cobbler.
 Lightly sweet, shortbread-like cake over fresh peaches.
-Perfect with ice cream for a tasty summer dessert.The hot, sultry days of August conjure up ideas of leisure moments on the front porch or finding a cool breeze in the shade of a tall tree.
-A cold glass of iced tea and a slice of peach cobbler completes this summer vignette.
+Perfect with ice cream for a tasty summer dessert.The hot, sultry days of August bring thoughts of porch swings, shade trees, and quiet moments with something sweet to enjoy.
+A cold glass of iced tea alongside a bowl of warm peach cobbler, topped with a tender biscuit crust and a scoop of vanilla ice cream, feels like the very essence of summer.

 Grateful Prayer Thankful Heart is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 We will only recommend products we use, love or think are informative and helpful.